Elon Musk defiantly defends himself in Tesla tweet trial

 When he was being challenged by Porritt, Musk purposefully diverted his gaze from the lawyer and delivered his explanations while looking directly at the jurors sitting a few feet to his right.
 In another instance, Musk asserted, without elaborating, that a question from Porritt wondering if he had ever caused investors to suffer losses contained “falsehoods."

-On the flip side, Spiro at one point mistakenly addressed Musk as "your honor" while asking the billionaire how much money he had made for investors during his career.
-The slipup elicited a moment of levity in the San Francisco courtroom filled with media and other spectators in attendance to listen to Musk.
+On the flip side, Spiro at one point mistakenly addressed Musk as “your honor" while asking the billionaire how much money he had made for investors during his career.
+The slipup elicited a moment of levity in the San Francisco courtroom filled with media and other spectators in attendance to listen to Musk, who has become even more famous since completing his $44 billion purchase of Twitter in October.

 In the first of the 2018 tweets, Musk stated “funding secured” for what would have been a $72 billion — or $420 per share — buyout of Tesla at a time when the electric automaker was still grappling with production problems and was worth far less than it is now.
 Musk followed up a few hours later with another tweet suggesting a deal was imminent.

-After those tweets, Musk declared Tesla would remain public a few weeks later.
-A month after that, Musk and Tesla reached the $40 million settlement with securities regulators who alleged the tweets were misleading.
+After those tweets, Musk declared Tesla would remain publicly a few weeks later.
+A month after that, Musk and Tesla reached a $40 million settlement with securities regulators who had alleged the tweets were misleading.

-He spent most of Tuesday trying to persuade the jurors that there was nothing devious about the two tweets indicating he had lined up the money to take the electric automaker private.
-The judge already declared the jurors can consider those two tweets to be false, leaving them to decide whether Musk deliberately deceived investors and whether his statements saddled them with losses.
+Musk spent most of Tuesday trying to persuade the jurors that there was nothing devious about the two tweets indicating he had lined up the money to take Tesla private as the electric automaker was struggling with production problems and was worth far less than it is now.
+The judge has already declared the jurors can consider those two tweets to be false, leaving them to decide whether Musk deliberately deceived investors and whether his statements saddled them with losses.

 While being steered by Spiro, Musk told jurors he had stated only that he was “considering” a Tesla buyout but never promised a deal would get done.
 But, Musk said, he thought it important to get the word out to investors that Tesla might be poised to end its eight-year run as a publicly held company.